rei/rei-cedar-docs/docs/components/buttons/README.md

             "name": "onClick",
             "type": "function",
             "default": "return null",
-            "description": "Adds custom click actions"
+            "description": "Adds custom click actions."
           },
           {
             "name": "fullWidth",
             "type": "boolean",
             "default": "false",
             "description": "Sets button width to 100%.
 Setting this value to true will set the button width to 100% of the parent container.
-Use the full-width prop with the size prop to control top and bottom padding"
+Use the 'fullWidth' prop with the 'size' prop to control top and bottom padding."
           },
           {
             "name": "size",
             "type": "string",
-            "default": "medium",
+            "default": "'medium'",
             "description": "Sets the button size.
 Possible values: { 'small' | 'medium' | 'large' }" },
           {
             "name": "responsiveSize",
             "type": "array",
-            "default": "n/a",
+            "default": "N/A",
             "description": "Sets the button size at different responsive breakpoints.
-Breakpoints are expressed as t-shirt sizing with values: xs, sm, md, and lg.
+Breakpoints values are: xs, sm, md, and lg.
 Examples: { ‘large@xs’ | ‘small@lg’ }"
           },
           {
             "name": "iconOnly",
             "type": "boolean",
             "default": "false",
-            "description": "Renders an icon-only button.
-When this value is true, it will override the size and responsiveSize props"
+            "description": "Renders an 'icon-only' button.
+When this value is true, it will override the size and 'responsiveSize' props."
           },
           {
             "name": "onDark",
             "type": "boolean",
             "default": "false",
-            "description": "Renders an icon-only button with a light fill color for use on dark backgrounds.
+            "description": "Renders an 'icon-only' button with a light fill color for use on dark backgrounds.
 The 'iconOnly' prop must be true."
           },
           {
             "name": "modifier",
             "type": "string",
-            "default": "n/a",
+            "default": "N/A",
             "description": "Modifies the style variant for this component.
 Possible values: { 'secondary' }" }
         ],
         "slots": [
           {
             "name": "default",
-            "description": "Sets the innerHTML for cdr-button.
+            "description": "Sets the innerHTML for 'cdr-button'.
 This is the readable text of the button.
-Leave empty if icon-only"
+Leave empty if icon-only."
           },
           {
             "name": "icon",
-            "description": "Sets the innerHTML for cdr-button.
-This is for the icon" }
+            "description": "Sets the innerHTML for 'cdr-button'.
+This is for the icon."
+          }
         ],
         "installation": [